 I revised MIRACLE with the Charglings and submitted it to Pitch Wars in 2017.
 I was not picked as a mentee, but taken on unofficially by #teammascaratracks Cindy Baldwin and Amanda Rawson Hill (who are AMAZING!).
 They sent an edit letter, and I revised.
 About six weeks in, they asked whether I'd like to become "official" because another mentee pulled out of the agent round.
 Seriously, a MIRACLE!!!
 I said yes!

 My whole author trajectory changed.
 All of a sudden, I had 180 other mentees in the same place as me.
 We cheered each other on and provided words of encouragement from across the world.
 I was able to meet fellow #teammascaratracks mentee Remy Lai, who has published several books that my kids and I absolutely adore.
 I was able to go to Cindy and Amanda's book launches.
 I've connected with so many authors I never would have known about.

 Unfortunately, I did not receive an agent offer during the agent round, but I did receive good feedback.
 So, I revised again with the deadline of #DVPit in April 2018.
 During #DVPit, MIRACLE hooked my agent Andrea Cascardi (another miracle!).
 She is editorial and professional, and she helps my writing so much.

 After a couple short rounds of revision, we went on submission.
 Got an initial bite from Christy Ottaviano, but we waited until all the rejections rolled in.
 In October 2018, we went to Christy, who wanted more revisions (an R&R).
 I rewrote MIRACLE entirely (during more personal problems and while I was at a new job).
 All that work paid off because Christy loved it and made an offer.

-And now, it's being published Fall 2022 with Ottaviano/Little Brown.
+And now, it's being published Winter 2023 with Christy Ottaviano/Little, Brown BFYR.

 (Did you make it through? :) You're amazing!)